zyWang-Power/Clustering/README.md

 # Clustering <br>
 **ICAE (An Image Clustering Auto-Encoder Based on Predefined Evenly-Distributed Class Centroids and MMD Distance)**

 This is a reproducing code for ICAE [1].
 ICAE is a method for clustering, specifically, ICAE is a image clustering auto-encoder based on predefined evenly-distributed class centroids and MMD distance.
 It can be applied to clustering to achieve the state-of-the-art results.
-The work is Zhngyong Wang completed during the period of study for a master's degree, in Shanghai University, China.
+The work is Zhengyong Wang completed during the period of study for a master's degree, in Shanghai University, China.

 ***